Does sugar contribute to the development of diabetes?

 Does eating sweet foods cause a sugar high followed by a low?

-People often mistakenly think that eating sugar-containing foods causes a dramatic rise in blood sugar followed by an extreme low, causing fatigue and food cravings.
-In fact, in healthy people, blood sugar levels are kept within a narrow range, and fatigue and food cravings are rarely due to low blood sugar (or hypoglycemia).
+People often mistakenly think that eating sugar-containing foods causes a dramatic rise in blood glucose followed by an extreme low, causing fatigue and food cravings.
+In fact, in healthy people, blood glucose levels are kept within a narrow range, and fatigue and food cravings are rarely due to low blood glucose (or hypoglycemia).
 The body is able to defend blood sugar levels by secreting hormones that regulate the storage or release of blood glucose.
-Studies in humans have shown that sugar actually causes a smaller increase in blood sugar than eating certain starchy foods such as mashed potatoes and white bread.
+Studies in humans have shown that sugar actually leads to a smaller increase in blood sugar than eating certain starchy foods such as mashed potatoes and white bread.

-To learn more about sugars and diabetes, see our resources Clips on Sugars - Sugars and Health, and Clips on Sugars - Understanding the Glycemic Index.
+To learn more about sugars and diabetes, visit our webpage Sugar and Diabetes, or download our resources Clips on Sugars - Sugars and Health, and Clips on Sugars - Understanding the Glycemic Index.